hicsail/origins-education-reform/README.md

     * ``-csv output_file_path``

         Specify filepath to output csv file (required).
 The filepath will be printed in the txt file for each run as well, to so the user can keep track.
-The csv file created is used as input to GraphCSV.py.
+(The csv file created is used as input to GraphCSV.py)

     * ``-k "list_of_keywords"``

-        Specify which keywords you wish to perform a frequency analysis on.
+        Specify which keywords you wish to perform a frequency analysis on (required).
 Separate unique words by commas.
-If you would like to count certain words together (e.g. "train" & "trains"), then separate them with a forward slash ("/") character.
+If you would like to count certain words together, then separate them with a forward slash ("/") character (e.g. "train/trains").
 They will then be treated as the same keyword.
 Surround the entire list with quotes.

     * ``-b ``

         Flag that tells the script to search for bigrams rather than individual words.
-Rules for building a bigram key list are the same as with single keywords, just separate words within a bigram with a whitespace.
+Rules for building a bigram key list are the same as with single keywords, just separate words within a bigram with a whitespace (e.g. "the train/the trains").

     * ``-y "min max inc" ``

-        Specify the min and max for which years you would like the program to run the word count on, as well as the increment value.
+        Specify the min and max for which years you would like the program to run the word count on, as well as the increment (inc) value.
 Separate each value by a space, and surround with quotes.

     * ``-p``